 Budget Your Trip is designed to help you plan a better vacation by gathering travel costs for various destinations around the world.
 Whether you're traveling on a shoestring budget, or looking to splurge on a luxury resort, our website will help you understand how to get the most for your money.

 We offer travel planning resources that you can use to estimate, plan, and track your travel budget.
 Our information and resources are free of charge for travelers.
 If you're in the beginning stages of planning your trip, you can visit our Destination Cost Search page, find your favorite place, and see what others have spent on low-end, mid-range, and luxury vacations.
-Alternatively, you can select a country from the list to the right and find out what the typical mid-range travel costs are for that area.
-The costs are broken down by category and include everything from accommodation costs to food, entertainment and transportation budgets.
-These pages also give you an overview of what to expect in your chosen country, things to see and do, how to best get around, and what you can expect from the local cuisine.
+Alternatively, you can select a country from the list of countries to find out what the typical mid-range travel costs are for that area.
+The costs are broken down by category and include everything from accommodation, to food, entertainment and transportation budgets.
+These destination budget pages also give you an overview of what to expect in your chosen country, things to see and do, how to best get around, and what you can expect from the local cuisine.
 From a country page, you can dive deeper into specific cities, too.
 This information is designed to be used as a starting point for you as you begin deciding where to go and how much you need to save.